 The Board's asset allocation policy is designed to achieve the actuarial rate of return over long periods of time by assembling a diversified portfolio of asset classes, each of which may have a large or small, positive or negative return in any given year.
 By assembling assets that exhibit distinct risk and return characteristics in different market environments, the Board expects more stable investment returns over time than a less diversified portfolio.
 This lower risk portfolio should result in a larger asset pool for the System's beneficiaries than a more volatile portfolio with the same average return.
 Understanding the Board's principals of asset allocation is important in evaluating the performance in any one-year period.
-While the realized return of 26.69 percent for fiscal year 2021 far exceeds the Board's longterm expectation for the portfolio, it is within its expected ranges for annual variations.
+While the realized return of -2.97 percent for fiscal year 2022 falls short of the Board's longterm expectation for the portfolio, it is within its expected ranges for annual variations.

 The System's asset allocation is organized into five broad categories: Growth/Equity, Rate Sensitive, Credit, Real Assets, and Absolute Return.
-During the fiscal year, the asset allocation remained unchanged from the prior year, as the long-term return expectations and risk profile of the portfolio remained consistent with the Board's objectives.
+During the fiscal year, the Board approved minor adjustments to the asset allocation that included modest increases to private equity, rate sensitive and real assets, and corresponding decreases in public equity, credit and absolute return.
+These changes are expected to improve the risk and return profile of the portfolio.

 The Growth/Equity portfolio is comprised of public equity and private equity.
 Within public equity, there are dedicated allocations to U.S., international developed, and emerging markets.
 The objective of this asset class is to generate high returns associated with the economic growth underlying global economies.

 The Rate Sensitive category consists of exposure to core, or investment-grade, bonds.
-This asset class is designed to provide protection against downturns in the equity market by offering a reliable income stream through the yield component.
+This asset class is designed to provide protection against most downturns in the equity market by offering a reliable income stream through the yield component.
 This yield also provides some protection against a deflationary environment, characterized by falling interest rates.
 This asset class includes long-duration U.S. Treasury bonds, Treasury inflation protected securities, corporate bonds and securitized debt.